CCR Summer Prizes in Fiction and Poetry – 2025

 It is $15 to submit one entry.
 One entry fee includes a one-year subscription to our journal, which is normally $22.
 If you submit more than one entry, we’ll extend your subscription by one year.

 You may submit multiple times if there is a payment for each entry.
 All submitted work must be previously unpublished.
-The winner will receive $700, publication, and an online feature on our website.
-The runner-up will receive $300, publication, and an online feature on our website as well.
+The winner of each genre will receive $500, publication in the Spring 2026 issue of cream city review, and an online feature on our website.
+One runner up for each genre will receive publication in an upcoming issue of cream city review.

 The editors at CCR will read each submission, and 7-10 finalists will be forwarded to the judges for final decision.